 Every design process is seen as a chance to discover the collective creativity and intelligence of all the people involved in order to reveal the unique qualities of each project.
-A project is seen as an integration of seemingly conflicting interests, ambitions and requirements into a design that has autonomous spatial qualities and at the same time exceeds the initial question or brief.
+Every project is seen as an integration of seemingly conflicting interests, ambitions and requirements into a design that has autonomous spatial qualities and at the same time exceeds the initial question or brief.

 HOH is actively involved in academic teaching, research and publication.
 The academic world is seen as parallel reality to the practice, a testing ground for new ideas, techniques, insights and talent.
 Practice and theory, reality and dream, are seen as indivisible parts of each other.